-TSHA was founded out of frustration in 1953 as Oklahoma Hearing Society.
-Parents came together in support for their deaf children because there were no services available.
-This group changed to the Tulsa Hearing Society in 1961.
+TSHA was founded in 1953 as Oklahoma Hearing Society.
+Parents came together in support for their deaf children because there were no services available in the area at that time.
+The group changed to the Tulsa Hearing Society in 1961.

-In 1969 the Tulsa Hearing Society incorporated and changed its name to Tulsa Speech and Hearing Association, TSHA.
-In 1970 TSHA became a Tulsa Area United Way member agency.
+In 1969, the Tulsa Hearing Society incorporated and changed its name to Tulsa Speech and Hearing Association, otherwise known as TSHA.
+In 1970, TSHA became a Tulsa Area United Way member agency.
 The relationship between TSHA and the Tulsa Area United Way continues today.

-Over the years, programs and services have evolved and expanded to meet the needs of the consumers in the community.
+Throughout the years, programs and services have evolved and expanded to meet the needs of the consumers in the community.
 The service area expanded from the immediate Tulsa area to include all of Oklahoma.
-Tulsa Speech and Hearing Association officially became TSHA, Inc in 1999.
+Tulsa Speech and Hearing Association officially became TSHA, Inc. in 1999.

 It is reported the very first office was located in the Mary K. Chapman Center on the University of Tulsa campus with Jim Cornett, Jr. as Executive Director.
 Financial aid was given to families that desired hearing aids or classes in speech therapy.
 TSHA received and processed applications from the community, referring their needs to the appropriate offices or organizations where they could receive assistance.

 In 1981, Don Hastings gave up the executive director position in order to move to Tulsa Junior College as the director of the newly formed Resource Center for the Hearing-Impaired, now known as the Resource Center for the Deaf and Hard of Hearing.
 The search for a new Executive Director brought Susan K. Murray to Tulsa.
-Prior to Mr. Hastings' departure, Kirby Hodges, a former Vocational Rehabilitation Counselor for the Deaf, came to TSHA for his internship.
 TSHA offices were full of ambitious, hard-working people.

 This staff planted a seed which later became the Independent Living Program and the Projects with Industry Program.
 On-going mini-workshops were held on all aspects of acquiring jobs, from the basic completing of job applications to ways of coping on the job.
 TSHA also worked with individuals on a variety of needs such as preparing for their driver's license tests, learning to budget, and taking care of a family.

-Needing a larger work space, TSHA moved to the 51st and Mingo area.
-This location was good for most folks if they had vehicles, but many of the clients used the city bus.
+Needing a larger work space, TSHA moved to the 51st and Mingo area in Tulsa.
+This location was good consumers who had vehicles, but many of TSHA's core consumers used the city bus.
 Another move was needed and offices were found at 31st and Mingo in 1985.
 Rob Parrish became Executive Director in 1989.

-One last move was made when TSHA was able to purchase its own building in 1992 on 11th street.
-Rene' Ryan took over as executive director in 1993, and she remains in that position today.
+One last move was made when TSHA was able to purchase its own building in 1992 on the famed stretch of Route 66 that runs down 11th street in Tulsa.
+René Ryan took over as executive director in 1993.